junwatu/video-summarizer-nodejs-griddb/blog/README.md

 sudo apt install ffmpeg
 ```

-For more information about installation, please go to the [FFmpeg official website](https://ffmpeg.org/).
+For more installation information, please go to the [FFmpeg official website](https://ffmpeg.org/).

 ### GridDB